 Step 3: Follow-up

-According to The Marketing Donut, 80 percent of all sales are closed in the fifth follow-up communication, yet those same stats show that the majority of business owners don’t take the time to follow up.
+According to MTD Sales Training, 80 percent of all sales are closed in the fifth follow-up communication, yet those same stats show that the majority of business owners don’t take the time to follow up.
 I guarantee if you make it a practice to follow up with potential leads you will see an increase in your sales.
 Follow-up doesn’t have to be pushy; it can even be checking on the progress your potential client has made since your last communication.

 Action step: Put in your calendar now to follow up on with one customer or potential customer a day and watch how five minutes a day leads to more money and more customers.
 Or even better, automate your follow-up in a tool like Keap so you don’t even have to think about it.